How to Identify Ticks and What to Do

 AI tick identification works by analyzing visible structures in a photo and comparing them with reference image patterns.
 The useful signals are body outline, leg count, leg placement, color bands, shield markings, size context, and whether the tick appears flat or engorged.

 The scanner first detects the main subject, separates it from the background, and reads visual features such as edges, texture, and proportions.
 It then ranks similar examples and returns likely matches, often with confidence that depends heavily on photo quality.
-Visual identification helps when you have a photo but no name for the subject.
+A clear tick photo can help you narrow down what it is before you know the species name.

 Results improve when the tick fills the frame, sits on a plain light surface, and is photographed from both top and side angles.
 They degrade when legs are hidden, the body is crushed, or flash glare removes surface detail.